-On Mondays, Wednesdays, and Thursdays, you may call my telephone #.
-On Tuesdays, you are welcome to call or stop by the office.
-There is a WebEX room reserved each Sunday; the link to this room can be found on the Blackboard course site.
+You are welcome to call or stop by the office.
+There is a WebEX room for those who would like to meet with me virtually; the link to this room can be found on the Blackboard course site.
 WebEX can be accessed on a computer or mobile device.